 Uncle Ken came back from WWI looking for a quiet place to live, and he found it on 4 acres along the water in a spot called Pointe-au-Baril, Ontario, Canada.
 Like many men of that time, he’d been swept up in the glorious fantasy of war.
 He joined the Canadian forces, but when he discovered that his unit would only have ceremonial duties in Canada, he went AWOL, got on a ship headed for England and joined the British forces to see some real fighting.
 He certainly did, too.
 He survived Paschendale, Ypres and the Dardanelles.
 He came back to Canada completely opposed to killing of any kind.
 He never ate meat again and wouldn’t even kill mosquitos.
 Uncle Ken died 8 years before I was born in 1963, but somehow his cabin dream settled in my soul anyway.

 For a beauty-starved boy from suburbia, the cottage was magic of a most powerful kind.
 Fishing whenever I wanted; unsupervised use of a Red Ryder BB gun that was my dad’s when he was a boy; a woodshed full of Uncle Ken’s tools; and nothing to think about all summer long except bacon and eggs in the morning, swimming and fishing all day, with frequent roast beef dinners at night.
-The cottage was my magic land and my grandfather, Ken Maxwell, was the magician.
+The cottage looked like an old shack to anyone else, but it was my magic land and my grandfather, Ken Maxwell, was the magician.
 He was mostly retired by the time my cottage years began, so we’d go to the cottage together for weeks on end.
-My grandmother died in 1967 when I was 4 years old, so Grandpa became an accomplished bachelor.
+My grandmother died in 1967 when I was 4 years old, so Grandpa became an accomplished bachelor for the remaining 28 years of his life.

 Another thing that led me to the country was a flash of insight I had one evening while driving on a tractor with my high school friend Paul.
 We’d just finished a day’s work loading square bales of straw into a barn just outside the zone of suburbia that my house was in.
 I was 18 then, earning money in the summer before my last year of high school.